CFBCWorks/Independence40SKN/_items/SKN_IN56.md

 title: "Ozzie's Odyssey"

-shortdesc: “_Ozzie's Odyssey_ offers an inspiring glimpse into the resilient spirit of island life through the eyes of a remarkable man who overcomes adversity with optimism."
+shortdesc: “Ozzie's Odyssey offers an inspiring glimpse into the resilient spirit of island life through the eyes of a remarkable man who overcomes adversity with optimism."

 categories: [ Memoir , Inspiration  ]